Monster Energy Supercross: The Official Videogame 4

 - 100 % negative mentions

-The monetization strategy of the game series has been criticized as a blatant cash grab, leading to significant disappointment and frustration among players.
+The monetization strategy of the game series has been widely criticized as a blatant cash grab, leading to significant disappointment and frustration among players.
+Many feel that the focus on profit undermines the quality and integrity of the games.

 “The whole series of games has become a cash grab.”

-“I'm going to try to keep my disappointment and outright outrage at this cheap cash grab to a reasonable level, but that's going to be very tough to do.”
+“I'm going to try to keep my disappointment and downright outrage at this cheap cash grab to a reasonable level, but that's going to be very tough to do.”

 - 0 % positive mentions